rafaelallan/the-olive-tree/README.md

 * [Github](https://github.com/) as a repository for the entire project.
 * [Google Fonts](https://fonts.google.com/) imported on CSS
 * [Font Awesome](https://fontawesome.com/) icons were added to the footer and Menu page.
-* Images used on the website were obtained from [**Pexels**](https://www.pexels.com/).
+* [Color Hunt](https://colorhunt.co/) used to choose the correct color palette for the project.
+* [Adobe Color](https://color.adobe.com/) confirmed the contrast of the colours were matching.
 * [UI Dev](https://ui.dev/) Initial screenshot that shows the site rendered on all the devices.
 * [Pesticide]("https://chrome.google.com/webstore/detail/pesticide-for-chrome/bakpbgckdnepkmkeaiomhmfcnejndkbi") was used to assist on the content alignment.

 ## Deployment

-Github was used as a repository for this project.
+* Github was used as a repository for this project.
 A new repository was created before the project initiate which allowed to host the webiste.

-To deploy the website, access [The Olive Three][https://github.com/rafaelallan/the-olive-tree], Settings, Code and automation and Pages.
+* To deploy the website, access [The Olive Three][https://github.com/rafaelallan/the-olive-tree], Settings, Code and automation and Pages.
 On this page, there is an option called *Branch* where option is changed to main.

-After the steps above, GitHub will provide after a couple of seconds a link on the same page.
+* After the steps above, GitHub will provide after a couple of seconds a link on the same page.
 This link can be used to access the live version of the project.

+## Credits

+### Content

+* The text from the Testimonials and About Us page was generated using [Open AI](https://openai.com/).
+* Images used on the website were obtained from [**Pexels**](https://www.pexels.com/).
+* [W3C Schools](https://www.w3schools.com/) was used for great references along the project.

+# Media